What is Gluten??

 There are so many things that you CAN continue to eat.

 Cracker jacks…gluten free!
 T-bone steak…gluten free!
 Salsa…gluten free!
 Wine…gluten free!
 Fritos…gluten free!
 Most Thai food…gluten free!
 There are even some beer and spirits that are gluten free!
 Hello?!

 All those comfort foods you think you will be missing out on.
 Why?
 I eat them all the time!
 My family would be lost without some of these all-time favorites.
-I have my favorite comfort food recipes, how to prepare your meals in 20 minutes or less, and even how to dress a turkey gluten free, and they can be found right here.
+I have my favorite comfort food recipes, how to prepare your meals in 20 minutes or less, and even how to dress a turkey gluten free, and they can be found in my receipes on this site!